Labuan Company Registration Information

 Malaysia Labuan Company Name

-The company cannot have a name resembling any other company’s name in Malaysia.
-The company name can be in any foreign language using the Latin alphabet.
+Naturally, the company cannot have a name resembling any other company’s name in Malaysia.
+Its company name can be in any foreign language using the Latin alphabet.
 The company name must end with one of the following words or abbreviations: “Labuan”, “Limited”, “Co,Ltd”, “Inc.”, “Ltd”, or “LLC”.

 Registration of Company

-Registration of the company involves submitting to the Registry the following documents: Memorandum and Articles of Association, a consent form from the company director, a Statutory Declaration of Compliance and the required fee.
+Registration of this offshore company involves submitting to the Registry the following documents: Memorandum and Articles of Association, a consent form from the company director, a Statutory Declaration of Compliance and the required fee.

 Shareholders can be from anywhere in the world.

-The following classes of shares are permitted: preference shares, registered shares with par value, shares with no voting rights and redeemable shares.
-Bearer shares are not allowed.
+The statutes permit the following classes of shares: preference shares, registered shares with par value, shares with no voting rights and redeemable shares.
+The regulations do not permit bearer shares.

 Directors and Officers